quantumlib/qsim/docs/tutorials/multinode/terraform/README.md

 request_memory          = 10GB
 queue 50
 ```
-The final line in this submit file has `queue 50`.
-This means 50 instances of this simulation will be run.
 The job can be submitted with the `condor_submit` command.
 ```
 condor_submit noise.sub
 ```